Table of Contents

 What is covered:

 Only products sold on WooCommerce.com are supported.
+This includes the WooCommerce multistore.
 The support service for these products includes assistance with installations, configuration and use.
 It is recommended that you first check the resource documentation as well as their FAQs pertaining to the specific extension.
 If no answer is found then a support ticket must be submitted.

 Any ‘retired’ themes will be supported until a user’s subscription expires.